bsmg/beat-saber-community-wiki/beginners-guide.md

 **Run the game at least once** before trying to mod the game!
 This applies to reinstalling your game too.

-> If your game is crashing upon installing mods with the Mod Manager for the first time, try verifying your files with Steam, or reinstalling the game with Oculus.
+> If your game is **crashing** upon installing mods with the Mod Manager for the first time, try **verifying your files with Steam**, or **reinstalling** the game with Oculus.
 Some changes had to be made regarding the way IPA works, and some users are missing important game files.
-> BSIPA is currently known incompatible with certain programs like FaceIt (cs:go matchmaking service).
+> BSIPA is currently known **incompatible** with certain programs like FaceIt (cs:go matchmaking service).
 If you're getting any GetThreadContext failed errors, uninstall FaceIt
 {.is-warning}

 ## Manual Installation